Anonymous327/muxing-tools-gui/README.md

 2. **Run the Application**:
    - `Muxing Tools.exe` - Standard GUI version
    - `Muxing Tools - Console.exe` - GUI version with console window visible for debugging
+3. **Configure Tools** (Optional):
+   - If MKVToolNix, FFmpeg, and Aegisub are in your PATH, they will be detected automatically
-3. **Configure Tools**: Go to Settings → Tools and set the path to MKVToolNix
+   - Otherwise, go to Settings → Tools and set the paths to the required tools
 4. **Start Muxing**: Use the Muxer page to process your videos

 ## Requirements